nterhoeven/reper/paper/paper.md

 To address this challenge, we developed reper, a kmer based method to detect, classify and quantify repeats in next generation sequencing (NGS) data without the need of a genome assembly.
 Our pipeline samples reads with high kmer coverage directly from the NGS dataset.
-The kmer counts areacquired using jellyfish [@marcais_fast_2011].
+The kmer counts are acquired using jellyfish [@marcais_fast_2011].
 This subset is assembled using the transcriptome assembler Trinity [@grabherr_full-length_2011], allowing reper to recover repeat variants at a high resolution.
 To create exemplar sequences of each repeat in the genome, the assembled repeats are clustered using cd-hit [@li_cd-hit:_2006; @fu_cd-hit:_2012].
 These are further classified based on homology to known repeats using multiple blast [@camacho_blast] searches.
 Since reper was developed with